god233012yamil/Building-a-Real-Time-Object-Detection-System-Using-YOLOv3-and-OpenCV/README.md

 ## Overview

 This project is built to demonstrate the power of real-time object detection using YOLOv3 and OpenCV.
-YOLOv3 is a highly efficient deep learning-based algorithm for detecting multiple objects in real-time with high accuracy.
+YOLOv3 is a highly efficient deep learning-based algorithm for detecting multiple objects in real time with high accuracy.
 The script processes video streams (like webcam feeds), detects objects, and draws bounding boxes around them, labeling the detected objects.

 The script is written using a class-based structure for modularity and easy extension, with functionality to gracefully handle termination signals.